CORS

 With CORS approval: ✅ Browser allows the request

-Requests to a different origin require CORS permission from the target server.
+An origin is the combination of protocol, domain, and port -- for example, https://api.weather.com:443.
+Any request to a different origin requires CORS permission from the target server.

 Why CORS Matters for TelemetryOS